0o0liver/Going_Back_to_Work/README.md

 ## Conclusion

 We've simplified our problem signifigantly, and opted for simple optimization strategies.
-As a result, we didn't see too much difference in terms of which strategy we used, though First Come First Serve seemed to be the best for maximizing utilization, while Strategy 3 seemed better for acceptance rate.
+As a result, we didn't see too much difference in terms of which strategy we used, though Strategy 2 seemed to be the best for maximizing utilization, while Strategy 3 seemed better for acceptance rate.

 ## Next Steps